livingdocsIO/documentation/reference-docs/editor-configuration/metadata.md

 You need to make sure that your server-side metadata field is of type `li-text` otherwise you will get errors.
 `readOnly` and `maxLength` let you customize the behavior of the text input.
 The `service` option lets you customize the business logic of a metadata form field.
-Check the section "registering a metadata service" later on how to register a service.
+Check the section [registering a metadata service](#registering-a-metadata-service) later on how to register a service.
 The service plugin for a text input allows you to customize the logic for the following methods:

 ```js